fossabot/foo-protocol-proxy/CODE_OF_CONDUCT.md

  all communications / interactions stay professional at all times, because a community where people feel uncomfortable or threatened is not a productive one.

- * **Be careful in the words that we choose**: we are a community of professionals, and we conduct ourselves professionally.
+ * __Be careful in the words that we choose:__ we are a community of professionals, and we conduct ourselves professionally.
 Be kind to others.
 Do not insult or put down other participants.
 Harassment and other exclusionary behavior aren't acceptable.

- * **Try to understand why we disagree**: Disagreements, both social and technical, happen all the time.
+ * __Try to understand why we disagree:__ Disagreements, both social and technical, happen all the time.
  It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
  The strength of our community comes from its diversity, people from a wide range of backgrounds.
  Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint